 Stonewalling of cases and plaintiffs in cases involving alleged surgical errors, misdiagnoses and negligence at VA health facilities is routine, to say nothing of the unjust legal precedent of the Feres Doctrine that bars active duty military personnel from pursuing civil malpractice remedies against doctors, surgeons and nurses who injure them.
 What is newsworthy in the case brought by Miriam Cenedese of Portsmouth, Virginia (VA), against Dr. David Ostman is that the doctor was hired by the VA while facing charges from the Virginia Board of Medicine that were so serious, he could have permanently lost his license to practice medicine in the state.

-According to an investigation reported in the March 27, 2011, Virginian-Pilot, charges of malpractice and patient endangerment Ostman admitted to when called before the medical board included
+According to an investigation, charges of malpractice and patient endangerment Ostman admitted to when called before the medical board included

 - Prescribing a non-FDA-approved testosterone lotion to patients over the Internet without examining the patients.

 - Selling and dispensing narcotics and dangerous drugs such as hydrocodone, phentermine, Xanax and Valium despite not having a pharmacist's license.

 - Being unable to account for hundreds of doses of DEA Schedule II drugs that had been delivered to his office.

 Evidence presented by Cenedese and her attorneys show that Ostman failed to use accepted surgical procedures to prevent injuries and did not consult more experienced surgeons who could have advised him on how to keep his patient safe during the hysterectomy.
 Cenedese required follow-up surgeries to repair the perforated bowel injuries, and she also had to wear an ileostomy bag for a time.